rossedward-arch/ml-generative-energy-design/learning_roadmap/01_foundation/01_progress_log.md

 * Practiced using `in`, `not in`, and `for` loops to search and iterate through lists

 **Reflections**:
-* Lists are incredibly versatile, but small mistakes (e.g. off-by-one indexing or reference errors) can break logic
+* Lists are versatile, but small mistakes (e.g. off-by-one indexing or reference errors) can break logic
 * It’s easy to underestimate the complexity of even basic programs when they combine slicing, loops, and conditionals
 * Sorting and filtering lists will be useful for processing and analyzing building performance datasets
 * The ability to dynamically update lists should be important for generative workflows and iterative design testing